Four-point functions of gravitons and conserved currents of CFT in momentum space: testing the nonlocal action with the TTJJ: Divergences and Renormalization

 \section{Divergences and Renormalization}

 In the previous sections, we have shown how to decompose the correlator in terms of a minimal number of form factors and tensorial structures.
 In particular, we have seen that this number depends on the specific spacetime dimensions $d$.
-In particular, one has to consider the $d$-dependent degeneracies in order to identify such minimal decomposition, which may be divergent. \\ Working in DR with the minimal subtraction (MS) scheme, then the tensor degeneracy identities in the $n$-$p$ basis should be carefully analyzed in the $\varepsilon\to0$ limit, with $\varepsilon\equiv d-4$.
-This is clear if one considers the case where $d=4$, where the new vector $n$ is defined using the Levi Civita tensor in four dimensions.
-This tensor does not allow the basis $n$-$p$ to be extended outside four dimensions, which is needed in DR. The procedure we then use is to consider the general decomposition in $d$ dimensions, extract the divergences as poles in $1/\varepsilon$ around the target dimension, then renormalize the correlator with an appropriate counterterm and, once the finite result for $\varepsilon\to0$ is obtained, then consider the change of basis to obtain a minimal decomposition.

-Let us now consider the possible cases in which divergences may occur and make use of the scaling behaviour of the entire correlator.
+In particular, one has to consider the $d$-dependent degeneracies in order to identify such minimal decomposition, which may be divergent. \\ Working in DR with the minimal subtraction (MS) scheme, the tensor degeneracy identities in the $n$-$p$ basis should be carefully analyzed in the $\varepsilon\to0$ limit, with $\varepsilon\equiv d-4$.
+This is clear if we consider the case where $d = 4$, where the new vector n is defined using the Levi Civita tensor in four dimensions.
+This tensor does not allow extending the basis $n-p$ outside the four dimensions, which is necessary in DR. The procedure we then use is to consider the general decomposition in $d$ dimensions, extract the divergences as poles in $1/\varepsilon$ around the target dimension, then renormalize the correlator with an appropriate counterterm, and once we have the finished result for $\varepsilon\to 0$ , then consider the change of basis to obtain a minimal decomposition.\\ Let us now consider the possible cases in which divergences may occur, and make use of the scaling behaviour of the entire correlator.
 The scale invariance of the correlator is expressed through the dilatation Ward identity which for a specific form factor $A_j^{(d\,;\,N_p)}$ takes the form

 where $N_p$ is the number of momenta multiplying the form factor in the decomposition.
 This equation characterizes the scaling behaviour of $A^{(d),N_p}$ and allows to identify quite easily those among all which will be manifestly divergent in the UV regime.
 In general, their behaviour is summarized in \tabref{TabDg}.